Welcome to Makanda

 Makanda got its start in 1845 as a boarding house and construction camp for the Illinois Central Railroad.
 Makanda was been known by several names of Markanda, Markands, and Markauda.
 In 1872, it received its present name of Makanda and was named after a local Indian chief.
 The village was incorporated on February 7, 1888.

 The economy of Makanda was once very closely tied to the railroad.
 Makanda was a major shipping hub for Chicago for fruits and vegetables.
 The community once stretched up and down the valley and hillsides with a boardwalk extending to the entrance of Giant City State Park.
 Makanda was a thriving town with grocery stores, a bank, barbers, a dentist, three doctors, an undertaker, hotels, a jail, and various other establishments.

 Present day Makanda has become an affordable place for artists from Southern Illinois University and the surrounding areas to create and display their work downtown on the boardwalk.
-Makanda is a small, thriving community and home to the annual Spring Fest held the first weekend of each May and the Vulture Fest held the third weekend in each October.
-Both include food, live music, and arts.
+Makanda is a small, thriving community and home to the Vulture Fest held the third weekend in October.
+The Vulture Fest features food, live music, and art.